Please read through this in preparation for returning to worship with Mercy Hill.

 Shortened service and a modified communion (more on that below).
-We'll aim for a 45-55 minute service being mindful of young ones (since we won't have nursery initally) as well as simply limiting exposure time.
+We'll aim for a service of an hour being mindful of young ones (since we won't have nursery initally) as well as simply for limiting exposure time.

 Kevin will be leading us in singing.

 - While he's singing, he will have his mask off.
-My family and I will have our chairs closest to Kevin, and everyone else will be at least 15ft+ from where he will be leading.
+Pastor John will be sitting closest to Kevin, and everyone else will be at least 20ft+ from where he will be leading.

 Worship - Communion